intervortex/vortex/site/content/posts/community/2023-01-16-compost-why-2022-was-actually-a-great-year.md

 Stillbirth Machine is the kind of record you simply aren't ready for.
 It's a mad whirlwind of rabid intensity, barely contained, whipping the listener around in a tornado of riffs.

-Phrases begin and end whenever the seemingly possessed band feels like, the production is raw, murky and dense, and most importantly, the riffs are fast and chaotic, piped in directly from satan's mind and into their fingers.
+Phrases begin and end whenever the seemingly possessed band feels like, the production is raw, murky and dense, and most importantly, the riffs are fast and chaotic, piped in directly from satan's cockles and into their fingers.
 It has the same sort of wild aura as Kreator's Pleasure to Kill or Dark Angel's Darkness Descends.
 One of the better fuck-off albums I've heard this year.

 ![](img/posts/6ofcsm.png)

 **(5.)** Supertramp - Breakfast in America

 Unbeknownst to me, I had already listened to a good portion of Breakfast in America before I had decided to go through meri's topster.
 The singles from side A were a mainstay in my parents' preferred christian radio station.
-I surprised to find out that all those songs came from the same album.
+I was surprised to find out that all those songs came from the same album.

 Given how much I enjoyed those tracks, it shouldn't have come as a shock to me how much I enjoyed the rest of it as well.
-Cuts like Lord Is It Mine and Child of Vision fit perfectly amongst the tracks I had already considered classics, making for a delightful listen from beginning to end.
+Cuts like Lord Is It Mine and Child of Vision fit perfectly amongst the aforementioned singles I had already considered classics, making for a delightful listen from beginning to end.

 ![](img/posts/5supertramps.png)